aws-samples/mainframe-data-utilities/README.md

 ## About

-Mainframe Data Utilities is an AWS Sample
+Mainframe Data Utilities is an AWS Sample written in Python.

-The purpose of this project is to create a series of Python scripts to handle EBCDIC files migrated from mainframes or AS/400 platforms to AWS or any distributed environment.
+The purpose of this project is to provide a series of Python scripts as a starting point for those who need to handle EBCDIC files migrated from mainframes or AS/400 platforms to AWS or any distributed environment.

 The first release of this toolset consists of three scripts: